Search the site

 • Principles of a balanced diet

-• Effects of carbohydrates, glycemic load, foods and drinks, on daily and academic psychophysical performance
+• Effects of carbohydrates, glycaemic load, foods and drinks on daily and academic mental and physical performance

-• Discussion on strategic food choices to support energy and concentration
+• Discussion of strategic food choices to support energy and concentration

 Main topics: